 Thrips also lay their eggs on crops or fruits causing discolorations to the affected part.
-They can also mar flowers as well as spread various plant diseases such as wilt virus and necrotic spot virus.
+They can also mar flowers as well as spread various plant diseases such as the tomato spotted wilt virus and necrotic spot virus.

-Most consider these pests problematic because their dieting habits destroy numerous commercial crops.
-The pests usually swarn very fast and reproduce very fast in areas lots of crops.
+Most consider these garden pests problematic because their dieting habits destroy numerous commercial crops.
+The flower thrips usually swarm very fast and reproduce very fast in areas lots of flowers and crops.
 They can also invade homes, especially potted plants.